Queenstown, New Zealand picked up the 2020 World Travel Awards for Best Leading City in Oceania. And this is why…

 Known as the adventure capital of the world, expect to enjoy many thrilling experiences.
 For instance, world-class surfing, skiing, white water rafting, bungy jumping, heli-skiing, sky diving (the ultimate experience in adrenaline activities), paragliding, zipline riding, and many more…

 Another favorable feature is that you don’t need to have your own transport in Queenstown.
 Catch a taxi from the airport to your accommodation.

-Once you’re in town, most places are in easy reach by foot or public transport (which is very efficient).
+Once you’re in town, most places are within easy reach on foot or by public transport (which is very efficient).

 Furthermore, most (if not all) excursions include some form of transport to get you where you should be.

 Queenstown Airport (IATA: ZQN, ICAO: NZQN) is in Frankton, Otago, New Zealand, and serves the resort town of Queenstown.
 Queenstown Airport is your gateway to the Southern Lakes of New Zealand.
 Find flight information below.